cuynu/vanced-patches/README.md

 ##  ⚠️ Patch still in WIP !
+**We are working hard alone without contributor, so its can take a longer time!**

+Note :
 Unlike ReVanced patches, this patch only support patch YouTube and YouTube Music.
 Don't ask for other apps such as : Spotify,Reddit,Twitter,etc !

 ## Patch list :